Baranavichy: Transport

-The city is on the main east-west highway in Belarus, the M1, which forms a part of European route E30.
+The city is on the main east–west highway in Belarus, the M1, which forms a part of European route E30.
+As of 1 January 2019, 81,829 passenger cars are registered in Baranavichy.
+Almost every second citizen of the city owns a passenger car.

 The first rail line through the city opened in around 1870.
-Additional railways built helped the city become an important rail junction.
+Additional railways helped the city become an important rail junction.

 The large airbase, south of the city, is used by the Belarusian Air Force.